khensolomon/lethil/docs/Readme.md

 ## Directories

-- Make the root directory, skip if Nginx already installed.
+- Make the root directory, skip if Nginx already installed and go ahead to [Configuration][nginx-configuration].

 ```sh
 # start with